 If you feel daring enough to try and make your own, I have this recipe for white wine shrimp and gnocchi where I give you pretty detailed steps on making it.
 It's not hard, just time consuming.

-It’s a lot easier to just open up a box of premade gnocchi and start cooking.
+It's a lot easier to just open up a box of premade gnocchi and start cooking.
 My favorite is de lallo brand (not sponsored, just love it).
+And for the traditionalists, try my lasagna recipe.

 What is Gnocchi?